Al Sadd SC: 2010–2012: Second Fossatti era

 The melee prompted official investigation from the AFC, who suspended three players from both teams for six games.
 Al Sadd lost the second leg 1–0, though this allowed them to advance to the final with a 2–1 aggregate to face Jeonbuk Hyundai Motors.
 Al Sadd later received the nickname "Al-Badd" from the Korean media as a result of their semi-final confrontations.

 They won the 2011 AFC Champions League Final against Jeonbuk, 4–2 on penalties.
 This earned them a spot in the 2011 FIFA Club World Cup.

 To date, this is the best result achieved by a Qatari team in the AFC Champions League under its new format.
 Al Sadd also became the first team to reach the AFC Champions League knockout stage after starting their campaign in the play-offs in February.
 Furthermore, Al Sadd was crowned "AFC Club of the Year" in 2011 by AFC after their Champions League conquest.
 Championship 2011 in honor of the club's owner changed the team logo and stars to commemorate the AFC Champions League 1988.2011 was etched on the shirt Wolves.

-During the 2011 FIFA Club World Cup, Al Sadd were eliminated in the semi-final stage by Barcelona, which set up a third-place meeting between them and Kashiwa Reysol.
+During the 2011 FIFA Club World Cup, Al Sadd was eliminated in the semi-final stage by Barcelona, which set up a third-place meeting between them and Kashiwa Reysol.
 This was the first time two clubs from the same confederation faced off each other in a third-place match.
 Al Sadd won the encounter on penalties in order to be the first West Asian club to claim the bronze medal in the FIFA Club World Cup.